Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 create or enlarge an opening in the wall between the left and right atria (atrial

 septum).
-This helps with the flow of blood from the right side of the heart to the
+This helps with blood flow from the right side of the heart to the left side

 Three surgeries, in stages, may be done.
 They include: